-It’s a long-told New York tale: the battle of East versus West.
-The two halves of Manhattan are compared continuously, and it’s a never-ending battle to see which comes out on top.
-The part that most people overlook, however, is that each of Manhattan’s hemispheres—though very different—has its perks.
+It’s a long-told New York tale: the battle of East Village vs. West Village.
+The two halves of Manhattan continuously compared, and it’s a never-ending battle to see which comes out on top.
+The part that most people overlook is that each of Manhattan’s hemispheres—though very different—has its perks.
 The East and West Village are two of the city’s most sought-after neighborhoods and for a good reason.
 These two areas embody classic New York charm with outstanding amenities, attractive housing opportunities, and rich history.